 It’s a well-known fact that the cheapest way to save money on food is to simply go to a supermarket and cook your own meals.
 However, walking down the streets of Christchurch and smelling the food coming from diners and restaurants is sometimes just too tempting.
 When it comes to gastronomy, the city is a real melting pot – there’s something for everyone.

 Few places in Christchurch are as exotic as King of Snake, a restaurant/bar located on Victoria Street.
 The interior looks like something out of a movie, although it’s the food that takes the limelight – dishes such as roasted duck with mandarin sauce are what make this eatery so popular among the city’s residents.

 Another popular restaurant is the Twenty Seven Steps, located on New Regent Street.
 Reservations are highly recommended here since the place is typically filled to the brim.
 The restaurant showcases the very best of what the country can offer when it comes to seafood, lamb, and beef departments.

 Other Christchurch eateries worth paying a visit to are the Lotus-Heart Vegetarian Restaurant, Fiddlesticks, Pedro’s House of Lamb, Bacon Brothers, St Germain, Chillingworth Road, Nobanno, O.G.B., as well as Zen Sushi and Dumplings.

-Shipping to Christchurch
+Shipping from overseas to Christchurch

 The oldest and the second-largest city of New Zealand is one of the country’s most wondrous places.
 Surrounded by natural beauty, family-friendly, and providing excellent career opportunities, it is a popular destination for settlers and tourists alike.
 Although it was rocked by a devastating earthquake in 2011, the city is still attracting many migrants, and its population number is on the rise once again.